symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Aggregate transaction
 ######################

+.. warning:: The configuration presented is NOT intended to be used on the public network.
+These are the parameters used for the Catapult Testnet version (MIJIN_TEST).

 .. _aggregate-transaction:

 Aggregated Transactions merge multiple transactions into one, allowing trustless swaps, automatic cross-chain transactions, and other advanced logic.
 NEM does this by generating a one-time disposable smart contract.
 When all involved :doc:`accounts<../concepts/account>` have cosigned the transaction, all of them are executed at once.